VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 1. Set background process limit to *No background processes*;
 1. Open the *INPUT* tab;
 2. Fill-up input fields;
-3. Switch to different app to cause a process death;
+3. Switch to a different app to cause a process death;
-4. Switch back to original app;
+4. Switch back to the original app;
 5. Verify that your input is still present;

 <div align='center'>